 a.k.a.
 Stateline Wall, a.k.a.
 Cal Neva Wall

 It’s important to note that you are in Nevada when diving the wall proper, in spite of starting in California if you came from Speedboat Beach.
 If you descend and surface in California, will anyone really know that you were diving in Nevada without a flag?
 Maybe.
 Maybe not.
+If you start at Arrow Rock, you’re entirely in Nevada.
 The law says you need one.

 - Access: 500 feet minimum from parked car to water, diveable year round